FieldCamp

 Pause auto-payTemporarily disable auto-pay while payment issues are resolved

-Arrange a payment planWork with the client on alternative arrangements
+Arrange a payment planWork with the client on alternative arrangements; you can also collect a partial deposit

 Switching Between Auto-Pay and Manual Invoicing